 1. Elementary Meteorology.
-Two hours a week.
+One hour a week.
 Lecture, M, 9.
-Laboratory, W, 9-11.
 Dairy Building 341.
-Assistant Professor Mordoff.
+Mr. Mordoff.

 This course is designed to present the more essential phases of meteorology and climatology and their relations to agriculture.
 Some time will be spent in studying the principles and methods of practical weather forecasting from weather maps and local observations.